-Designing printed circuit boards is your job.
+Designing printed boards is your job.
 You understand what components need to be used, what materials are required, etc. On the other hand, your boss’s job is on the business side of things.
 They understand profits and losses and maintaining productivity levels, etc. But they often don’t really understand the ins and outs of PCB design.
 And since those technical aspects can have a significant impact on profits and losses and productivity levels, the lack of understanding lead to poor communication and cause you to clash on certain issues.
 So here are 5 PCB facts that your boss should know, to facilitate getting their help and support as you do your job.

 1. PCBs Represent Approximately 31% of Overall Product Costs.
 PCB facts like this are a good rule of thumb to help your boss understand whether your project is coming in under budget or ballooning out of control, as well as some of the issues which can affect production costs.
 For example, sourcing components can have a long lead time and cause product delivery delays, which mean higher project costs.